Hanna Akiva: Public activity

 On February 12, 2018, the National Insurance Law was approved by the Labor, Welfare and Health Committee, and Akiva also participated in the committee.
 The sums set did not meet the requirements of Akiva and the Panthers, but were accepted lawfully by the Knesset plenum on the night of February 12–13.
-In response, Akiva barricaded herself at the Knesset with other disabled people, slept at the Knesset whole night, and after an agreement with the Knesset officer, she voluntarily left the Knesset with the rest of the disabled.
+In response, Akiva barricaded herself at the Knesset with other disabled people, slept at the Knesset whole night, and after an agreement with the Knesset officer, she voluntarily left the Knesset with the rest of disabled people.

 As a protest against the enactment of the reduced amounts, the Disabled Panthers went on March 4, 2018, for a four days journey from Haifa to the Knesset in Jerusalem.
 On March 5, the police blocked the car of the Panthers leader, Eyal Cohen, on Weizmann street in Herzliya.
 Then Akiva arrived and negotiated with the police.
-She asked Brigadier General Daniel Levy whether the police laws were different in different cities, because the police in Netanya allowed the disabled to protest at its street, asked him to give them half an hour to protest and leave, and added that she was a resident of the city.
+She asked Brigadier General Daniel Levy whether the police laws were different in different cities, because the police in Netanya allowed disabled people to protest at its street, asked him to give them half an hour to protest and leave, and added that she was a resident of the city.
 Levy consulted with a second officer with the rank of Chief Superintendent, and the blocking of Cohen's vehicle was removed.
 Later that day, the journey stopped because Cohen did not feel well.

 On International Women's Day, which took place on March 8, the disabled people praised Akiva, and Amnon Ben-Ataf wrote: "I met Hanna in my first block in Or Akiva, and she was a shy woman who did not stand out.
 From the first moment, I realized that there was much more at this woman than what you saw from outside.
 She has made her way to the leadership of the Panthers, learned how to deal with all the problems, is a model for many disabled people, women and men, the disabled and the healthy".
 Ben-Ataf himself appeared at the media as well, after he had confronted MK David Bitan near his home in Rishon LeZion, when Akiva blocked Bitan on the same day.

 In March 2018, the magazine "Lady Globes" chose Akiva as one of Israel's twenty activist women of 2018.

 On March 18, 2018, Akiva became an executive member in "The Organization for advancing the rights of the disabled people", and was granted a printed business card from the organization.